felixthoemmes/missing_iv/README.md

-# missing_iv
-Replication files for Missingness Instruments
+# Missingness Instruments
+This repo contains replication files for the study on missingness instruments.

+Citation:
+N/A

+Files:
+- simulation_results\Illustrations.R